gdmarmerola/gdmarmerola.github.io/_posts/2018-06-25-approximate-bayes-bandits.md

     return elbo_target, gradient, unpack_params
 ```

 Cool.
-Please note the line `lower_bound = agnp.mean(gaussian_entropy(sigma) + unnormalized_posterior(samples, t))` which implements the ELBO as an exact entropy plus a Monte Carlo estimate of the unnormalized posterior density.
+Please note the line `lower_bound = agnp.mean(gaussian_entropy(sigma) + unnormalized_posterior(samples, t))`, which implements the ELBO as an exact entropy plus a Monte Carlo estimate of the unnormalized posterior expectation.
 We define a function that implements the unnormalized posterior next:

 ```python
 # function to implement unnormalized posterior